arnoldsmyth/arnoldsmyth.github.io/README.md

 # LA~~M~~P on Mac with Homebrew

+Written with the help of [stackedit.io](https://stackedit.io/).

 This is a guide I wrote so that I can set up an Apache, PHP server for local development.
 I don't use local MySQL so I have not included this.

 The end result will allow me to access my development sites at domains like `domain.lo` or `sub.domain.lo` and will have self signed certs for each domain.